erichards52/Master-Project/README.md

 **LASTLY, YOU SHOULD HAVE KRONATOOLS INSTALLED IF YOU WISH TO CONVERT THE RESULTING OUTPUTS OF EACH CLASSIFIER INTO KRONA OUTPUTS**

-**FINALLY, IN EACH CLASSIFICATION WALKTHROUGH, IT IS ASSUMED THE USER HAS DOWNLOADED AND INSTALLED EACH CLASSIFIER AND HAD A LOOK AT THE SCRIPTS CONTAINED IN EACH**
+**FINALLY, IN EACH CLASSIFICATION WALKTHROUGH, IT IS ASSUMED THE USER AT LEAST HAS DOWNLOADED AND INSTALLED EACH CLASSIFIER AND HAD A LOOK AT THE SCRIPTS & MANUALS CONTAINED IN EACH**

 --------------------------------------------------------------------------------------------------------